This week: A woman who doesn't know what a tomato is vs. a woman who hates free airline upgrades.

 The incident: A woman found part of a tomato in her Pot Noodle.

-The appropriate response: Maybe making some kind of comment along the lines of "woah, did you know these things had actual tomatoes in?
-I figured it would just be flavouring."
-And then possibly some kind of horse meat joke, because they're topical right now.
+The appropriate response: Maybe making some kind of comment along the lines of "Woah, did you know this stuff had actual tomatoes in it?
+I figured it would just be artificial flavoring."
+And then possibly some kind of horse-meat joke, because they're topical right now.

 The actual response: She contacted the manufacturer and her local newspaper, saying she had found an eyeball in her food.

-18-year-old Kelly Hoggarth from Halifax was eating the beef and tomato flavoured Pot Noodle last week when she discovered the tomato.
+Eighteen-year-old Kelly Hoggarth from Halifax was eating the beef-and-tomato-flavored Pot Noodle last week when she discovered the tomato.